snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start/index.md

   </TabItem>
 </Tabs>

-Make a note of the outputs: you'll need them when sending events and connecting to your database.
+Make a note of the outputs: you'll need them when sending events and (in some cases) connecting to your data.

 :::tip Empty outputs